-The School Secretary will be responsible for:
+The Head of Facilities will be responsible for:

-- Maintaining an accident book and reporting notifiable accidents to the Health & Safety Executive. - Keeping statistics and preparing summary reports for the School Health and Safety Committee. - Escorting pupils to hospital (and informing their parents). - Checking that all first aid boxes and eye wash stations are replenished.
+- Maintaining an accident log and ensuring accidents are recorded on the online reporting system, Evolve. - Keeping statistics and preparing summary reports for the School Health and Safety Committee, using Evolve. - Checking that all first aid boxes and eye wash stations are replenished once a term.